Reporting Checklist

 Limitations and Threats to Validity

-• Employ and report mitigation strategies where applicable, such as replication packages, human validation, longitudinal re-runs, triangulation, and sensitivity analysis (G8).
+- ● Employ and report strategies to mitigate identified validity and reproducibility threats, such as replication packages, human validation, longitudinal re-runs, triangulation, and sensitivity analysis (G8).

 References